Extreme Behavior

 Extreme Behavior is the debut studio album by American rock band Hinder.
-It was released in 2005 by Universal Records to generally negative reviews, before going platinum in September 2006.
+It was released in 2005 by Universal Records garnering mixed to negative reviews, before going 3× platinum by the RIAA in January 2008.
 All songs were co-written by Brian Howes, except for "Shoulda", which was co-written with Brian Howes and Social Code.
 The song "Running in the Rain" did not make the cut for the album, but has been played at concerts on their North American tour.

 Release

 The first single (and the song that brought attention to the band) was "Get Stoned".
 The album also contains Hinder's breakthrough single, "Lips of an Angel" which soared to #1 on the pop charts in 2006.
 The album's third single was "How Long", which was played on rock stations throughout the US.
 "Better Than Me" is the fourth single on Extreme Behavior.
 As of July 11, 2007, the album has sold 2,789,275 copies in the US.
 Despite not being released as a single, the song "By the Way" also had received airplay from several radio stations.